 The foundation also offers a program working with the Emberá tribe people who have been displaced by paramilitary groups in Colombia.
 These families end up in Medellin, Colombia with no skills, do not speak Spanish or English and usually live in extreme poverty.
 They face extreme prejudice in the community and have little hope for the future.

 Sueños y Huellas also provides other social programs and activities for the cities large homeless population including food distribution, drug recovery options, counseling and mentoring.

 How To Volunteer With The Foundation In Medellin Colombia

-The Sueños y Huellas foundation has just launched a program called the Transformation Project.
+The Sueños y Huellas foundation launched a program called the Transformation Project in 2022.
 This is an opportunity for those who want to volunteer in Medellin and live like a local.
 Work has just been completed on the new volunteer house where volunteers will live under one roof and give their time to help the most vulnerable in Medellin Colombia.
 The non-profit project is designed to give volunteers an immersive Colombian experience while volunteering your time to help children, teens and families all living in poverty.

 Three Different Volunteer In Medellin, Colombia Programs To Choose From

 Volunteers can choose from three different volunteer programs with the foundation in Medellin, Colombia.
 The difference between the programs in the length of time you are committing to helping.
 Volunteers can choose from two weeks, one month and three months.
 All three give people a great opportunity to live like a local and help transform lives.
 I did the one month program helping the foundation in Medellin, Colombia and it forever changed my life.
 The people I met, the stories I heard and the lives I was able to impact made me forever grateful to have had the opportunity with the Sueños y Huellas foundation.

 The only costs associated with volunteering are food and accommodations.
 All money goes to helping the foundation run the volunteer house and program.